V1beR8er/mcbe-true-block-entity/README.md

 After, it disappears.

 there is also a commented out function where it will turn the block that a player who begins sneaking is looking at into a block entity and shoot it straight up. use this to test it out if you so please.

-Ideas and known issues:

-Im thinking of maybe making it a projectile.
-In that way, say I have a boss smash a wall and the player is on the other side. the projectile can then smack the player backward and deal damage.
-Could be fire hold on.

-Beds will not retain their color.

-I believe an algorithm for all custom multiblocks is possible, but I am not going to be the one to do it.
-What you can do is distinguish between horizontal and vertical, then both get and place blocks according to the saved permutation data, just as is done with doors and beds.

-If you make it so that the reduceBlockEntity() fails if the inputted block entity still has a velocity < 0.05, then you can make it so that it only turns back into a block when it has stopped moving completely.